Get news, updates, and insights delivered straight to your inbox.

 Twitter, Facebook, Instagram, LinkedIn.
 It’s hard to imagine what the world was like before social media channels took the internet by storm.
 Not only has social media as a platform given individuals a new medium for sharing content with their friends, family, and peers, but they have also given businesses a new opportunity to reach their target audience.

 Just as an organization’s website design affects its brand equity, so too do its efforts on social media.
-Take Wendy’s, for example.
-While this organization can get away with its humorous, cheeky tweets, this type of content marketing probably wouldn’t fly for a B2B tech company.
-If a brand decides to pursue a social strategy, their voice must be consistent with the organization’s messaging, brand guidelines, and consumers’ perceptions of the brand.
+When a brand decides to pursue a social strategy, their voice must be consistent with the organization’s messaging, brand guidelines, and consumers’ perceptions of the brand.

 Let’s face it, your organization would be nothing without its customers.
 As customers use your product or service and get the results they expect, they will become loyal to your brand.
 But even with a great product or service, a bad customer service experience can create a negative brand equity situation.
 This could result in a customer who was once loyal to your brand now avoiding your company and potentially going to a competitor.
 To help maintain your brand’s equity, keep your customers top-of-mind so you can maintain your brand’s best advocates.